I am a great organiser, here are my information gathering sheets, some tools and wine term dictionaries:

 - Cellar Tracker – searchable dated tasting notes, useful for other opinion on how some wines age.

-- My Italian, and a fuller dictionary, but less detailed in places.
+- My Italian wine terms, and a fuller dictionary, but less detailed in places.

 - Free online translator, quite good for obscure words.